sanjai1322/Maverickss1/replit.md

 # Overview

-The Skill Assessment Platform is an AI-powered web application that analyzes resumes and conducts technical skill assessments.
-The system extracts technical skills from resume text using natural language processing and provides interactive assessments to evaluate candidates' technical capabilities.
-Built with Flask and utilizing Hugging Face transformers, the platform offers a complete solution for skill evaluation and progress tracking.
+The Skill Assessment Platform "Mavericks" is an AI-powered web application that analyzes resumes and conducts technical skill assessments.
+The system extracts technical skills from resume text using AI and provides interactive assessments to evaluate candidates' technical capabilities.
+Now featuring AI-powered tailored course recommendations with real-time progress tracking, built with Flask and PostgreSQL for comprehensive skill development and monitoring.

 # User Preferences